Cover Letter Writing Guide

 - The letter should be no more than one page in length and printed on the same paper you used for your resume.

 - For electronic submission of your cover letter, employers often prefer certain formats (Word, plain text, PDF).
-A Career Services staff member can help you save different versions of your cover letter.
+An Engagement Counselor can help you save different versions of your cover letter.